nhan1303/doc/sequel_ace_installation.md

 # SequelAce Installation
 ## Why SequelAce ?

 When it comes to DBMS GUI tools on MacOs, we often adopt SequelPro to our needs because it is fast and easy-to-use.
 But it might not working well for M1 chip, then **Sequel Ace** is a good candidate because of similar appearance.
+Additional, it is also a free and open-source software.

 ##  1. Access to https://sequel-ace.com/
 ## 2. Copy (Ctrl + C) script code to install here: